There was a loud rapping at the door. And another. Someone was being impatient.

 “I’m sure you have heard of Tailfin?” said Arynlock.

 Of course he had.
-The gangster had his fingers in everything.
+The mobster had his fingers in everything.
 Wrapped around everyone.
 Had a reputation for ensuring that things went the way he wanted, and for ensuring that people did things the way he wanted.

 “Tailfin?” he said, raising his eyebrow.